List of awards and nominations received by Clint Eastwood

 Eastwood directed the biographical musical drama Bird (1988) for which he was first nominated for the Golden Globe Award for Best Director.
 He gained acclaim for directing the revisionist Western Unforgiven (1992) for which he received the Academy Award for Best Picture and the Academy Award for Best Director as well as the Golden Globe Award for Best Director.
 For the neo-noir mystery thriller Mystic River (2003), he earned Academy Award nominations for Picture and Director and a Golden Globe Award nomination for Director.
 For the sports drama Million Dollar Baby (2004) he won Academy Awards for Best Picture and Best Director with a nomination for his first Academy Award for Best Actor.
 The film also earned him a win for the Golden Globe Award for Best Director as well as nomination for the Grammy Award for Best Score Soundtrack for Visual Media.

 He directed the American World War II drama Flags of Our Fathers (2005), and the Japanese World War II drama Letters from Iwo Jima (2006), the later of which earned him Academy Award nominations for Best Picture and Best Director.
 He directed the mystery crime drama Changeling (2008) for which he was nominated for the BAFTA Award for Best Direction.
-He earned critical attention for directing and playing a grumpy widow and Korean War veteran in the drama Gran Torino (2008) for which he also served as the film's composer earning a nomination for the Golden Globe Award for Best Original Song.
+He earned critical attention for directing and playing a grumpy widower and Korean War veteran in the drama Gran Torino (2008) for which he also served as the film's composer earning a nomination for the Golden Globe Award for Best Original Song.
 He directed the docudrama sports film Invictus (2009) earning a nomination for the Golden Globe Award for Best Director.

 After an 8-year absence from the Academy Awards he returned with the biographical war drama American Sniper (2014) for which he was nominated as a producer for the Academy Award for Best Picture.
 For the film he also received the National Board of Review Award for Best Director as well as a nomination for the Directors Guild of America Award for Outstanding Directing – Feature Film.